-As CurrentWare provides software solutions for both internet restriction and for internet monitoring, we often have new customers that are searching for guidance to determine which solution is right for addressing their organization’s needs.
+As CurrentWare provides an internet filter and web usage monitoring software, we often have new customers that are searching for guidance to determine which solution is right for addressing their organization’s internet safety and productivity needs.

 This guide will serve as a contrast and comparison between filtering and monitoring internet use in the workplace.
 Our goal is to outline the uses and differences of both methods to help you determine whether a single method of internet usage management is best for your organization or if a combination of both is the ideal solution.

 Download this FREE acceptable use policy, customize it,